StijnScheltinga/StijnScheltinga/README.md

 ## Hi there 👋

 I am Stijn, a Codam student!
+Having completed all the projects Codam Core has to offer, I am currently looking for an internship/full-time position.
-Below you will find a list of the projects i have completed and the projects i am still currently working on.
+Below you will find a list of the projects i have completed.
-These projects are part of the 42 curriculum.

 ## in progess 🔁